schoederlab/vaxpipe/README.md

     *   `--error=logs/{rule}_{wildcards}.err`: Redirects standard error output to a specific error log file, dynamically named based on the rule and wildcards.
     *   `--output=logs/{rule}_{wildcards}.out`: Redirects standard output to a specific output log file, also dynamically named.

-Users should adjust the values for `--jobs`, `--cores`, and particularly the `--cluster` parameters (e.g., memory, time, cpus-per-task, job queues) to match their specific HPC environment and the requirements of their protein design tasks.
+Users should adjust the values for `--jobs`, `--cores`, and particularly the `--executor-arg` submission template (e.g., memory, time, cpus-per-task, job queues) to match their specific HPC environment and the requirements of their protein design tasks.